Saving Our Agricultural Heritage

 Additionally, owners of barns with historic significance are encouraged to complete a heritage barn survey for their property.
 Information from the survey will be added to the Historic Sites Database so researchers and preservation professionals can learn from your barn in the future.

 Sustaining Heritage Barns Workshop

-The September 2014 workshop will offer important information and some hands-on experience in the preservation of historic agricultural buildings.
-Particpants will learn about the different types of barns found across Western Oregon, what strategies have been used to save historic barns, and what incentives are available to help.
+The annual Heritage Barns Workshop is the premier barn event of the year, offering important information and hands-on experience for preserving historic agricultural buildings.
+Participants learn about the different types of barns found across Oregon, what strategies have been used to save historic barns, and what incentives are available to help.
 Participants got their hands dirty learning how to hew timbers, use early hand tools, and evaluate the condition of barn wood.

 The 2016 workshop will be held at Champoeg State Park in September.
 Check back for more details.